Shongweni Dam and Nature Reserve

-The Shongweni Dam and Nature Reserve is located in Durban, KwaZulu-Natal.
+The Shongweni Dam and Nature Reserve is located outside Durban, KwaZulu-Natal.
 It was established in 1927 and consists of 17 thousand hectares of nature reserve.

 The Reserve is eutrophic in nature and is home to a range of wildlife including, but not limited to buffalo, giraffe, wildebeest and more than 250 species of birds.
 The Shongweni Dam and Nature Reserve is used for both tourism and trade given its diverse wildlife, and physical activities such as canoeing and game viewing.